anayahall/are-ps2/README.md

 where 'newbranch' is the name of the new branch.

-**Note:** *git checkout* will create a new branch with the supplied name if none exists yet.
-You can also use *git checkout* to switch to an existing branch, like master.
+**Note:** `git checkout -b` will create a new branch with the supplied name if none exists yet.
+You can also use `git checkout` to switch to an existing branch, like master.

 *more information on commiting changes in branches to come!*